Tipping in Mexico: Who to Tip & How Much

 In some places, you may encounter parking lot attendants who help you find a free space or help you navigate into a parking space.

-These people generally aren’t employed by anyone, they just perform the service in hopes of earning tips.
+These people generally don’t work for anyone; they just provide the service in hopes of earning tips.

 Windshield Washers